thaile0101/repository-plugin/README.md

-# Elidev Repository package
+# ThaiLe Repository package

 ## Overview

-The Elidev Repository is used to abstract the data layer, making our application more flexible to maintain
+The ThaiLe Repository is used to abstract the data layer, making our application more flexible to maintain

 You want to know a little more about the Repository pattern?
 [Read this great article](http://bit.ly/1IdmRNS).